 Click on the button that changes the Slewing Rate to 1 arc degree-increments.
-This will allow the telescope to move quickly from place to place on the sky by their focal lengths 40mm, 30mm, 20mm, and 10mm.
+This will allow the telescope to move quickly from place to place on the sky

+Below the view are the eyepieces that can be used with the Finder telescope.
+They are classified by their focal lengths 40mm, 30mm, 20mm, and 10mm.
 Click on a few of them to see how it affects the field of view through the instrument.
+You should recall from an earlier lab that the magnification seen through a telescope depends on the focal length of the eyepiece.
 Clicking on the "+" brings up a cross hair to help in fine tuning the position of the telescope.